Reassurance for Massage Therapists

 How ethical, progressive, science-respecting massage therapists can thrive in a profession badly polluted with nonsense

-There are some major issues with massage therapy that many massage therapists are unaware of.
-PainScience.com shines a bright light on these, and that reality check crushes the spirits of some massage therapists when they first come across it.
+There are some major issues with massage and most other manual (hands-on) therapies that many professionals remain unaware of.
+PainScience.com shines a bright light on these.
+That reality check crushes the spirits of some massage therapists when they first come across it.

 That is not the intended outcome!
-I am not in the business of spirit-crushing.
-So I’d like to do some damage control (and I’m sorry I didn’t do it sooner in my career).
+I sincerely love massage and always have, despite my reputation for debunking it, and I am not in the business of spirit-crushing.
+So I’d like to do some damage control — and I’m sorry I didn’t do this sooner in my career.

 What are these massage “issues” of which you speak?

-I can’t really offer (positive) reassurance without explaining the (negative) reasons for why reassurance is needed.
-Here is the all the bad news about massage therapy:
+I can’t offer (positive) reassurance without explaining the (negative) reasons for why reassurance is needed in the first place.
+Here is a summary of all the bad news about massage therapy.
+All of these issues are explored in great detail around this website, and there’s a complete reading list at the bottom of the article:

 - There are many egregious myths about the effects of massage.
-A great deal of what everyone believes about massage is demonstrably false, or at least highly doubtful.
-Some major examples: it doesn’t increase circulation, detoxify, or treat exercise soreness.
+Much of what everyone believes about massage is demonstrably false, or at least highly doubtful: it doesn’t increase circulation, detoxify, or treat exercise soreness.

 - The idea of “medical” massage — massage that can measurably help people recover from injury or illness — is tough to defend from a scientific perspective.
 There are almost no evidence-based benefits of massage, despite appearances to the contrary (there are a bunch of shabby little studies whose results don’t actually show much).